 Note: From version 13.2 on, inbound emails are also considered!
 This requires a separate inbound and outbound set of rules for users who are allowed to use Large Files.

 - Sandbox: Number of addresses whose associated emails contained files that were uploaded to the Sandbox

 On our GitHub page https://github.com/noSpamProxy/Reports/tree/master/Get-NspLicenseReport you will find a script that gives you an overview via Powershell.
 Alternatively you can use the included Powershell CmdLet

 Procedure in case of licensing problems or sublicensing

-- Since licensing is based on the number of actual users and NoSpamProxy can only recognise the number of different email addresses from which emails were sent, a high number of functional mailboxes can lead to the tolerance of 20% being exceeded.
+- Since licensing is based on the number of actual users and NoSpamProxy Server can only recognise the number of different email addresses from which emails were sent, a high number of functional mailboxes can lead to the tolerance of 20% being exceeded.
 In this case, the customer must subsequently license through the reseller.